 Q. How will those selected for the 2015-16 APA LIWP be notified?

 A. Participants will receive an email notification and a hard copy letter of selection and a formal letter announcing your selection will be sent to your referee.
 We are aware that many applicants will hold making their airplane reservations until the selections have been made.

-Q. Does this August APA LIWP meeting conflict with the 2015 August Council of Representatives meeting?
+Q. Does this October APA LIWP meeting conflict with the 2015 Fall Board and Committee Consolidated meetings?

 Q. Do I have to attend the March 2016 APA LIWP program in Washington?

 A. The March 2016 program is an integral part of the APA LIWP, which includes five (5) days of in-person training and a series of professional development Webinars.
 To gain the most benefit from participation in the 2015-16 APA LIWP, you are expected to attend the March 2016 program.